Type hinting in IntelliJ IDEA

-For comment-based type hints, IntelliJ IDEA suggests an intention action that allows you to convert comment-based type hint to a variable annotation.
+For comment-based type hints, IntelliJ IDEA suggests an intention action that allows you to convert a comment-based type hint to a variable annotation.
 This intention has the name Convert to variable annotation, and works as follows:

 Type hints validation

 Any time you're applying type hints, IntelliJ IDEA checks if the type is used correctly according to the supported PEPs.
 If there is a usage error, the corresponding warning is shown and the recommended action is suggested.
 Below are the validation examples.